On proportion, restraint, and the watch I keep returning to

 Proportion, Negative Space, and Silence

-Light is absorbed and released gradually, without emphasis.
+The bezel is unadorned.
+The dial avoids complication.
+Light gets absorbed and released gradually, without emphasis.

 (source: Aribitro)

-Vintage vs. Current Production Models
+Vintage vs. Current Production

-On Aftermarket Diamond Settings
+A Note on Aftermarket Diamond Settings

-The Blue Dial: Depth Revealed by Light
+The Blue Dial: Depth That Reveals Itself in Light

 A Watch Defined by Restraint